madmann91/madmann91.github.io/_posts/2024-02-10-converting-oriented-bounding-boxes-to-axis-aligned-ones.md

 perform a matrix multiplication with vectors of the form $$(\pm 1, \pm 1, \pm 1)$$ (in which case scalar multiplications are no longer necessary), but generally will not beat the method described here.

+[^1]: J. Arvo presents a similar method in _Graphics Gems_ (1990) that uses min/max operations and contains branches and loops, but is otherwise pretty similar in spirit.

+[^2]: [Here](https://zeux.io/2010/10/17/aabb-from-obb-with-component-wise-abs/) is another source which implements this exact method, in the context of transforming an AABB into another AABB directly.